openoms/bitcoin-tutorials/Zap_to_RaspiBlitz_through_Tor.md

     ```

 ### Generate the lndconnect string
-* Run lndconnect with the .onion address filled in:
+* Run lndconnect with the `HIDDEN_SERVICE_ADDRESS.onion` filled in:
 `lndconnect --host=HIDDEN_SERVICE_ADDRESS.onion --port=8080 --nocert`

+  Example:
+  `lndconnect --host=32zzibxmqi2ybxpqyggwwuwz7a3lbvtzoloti7cxoevyvijexvgsfeid.onion --port=8080 --nocert`

     Maximise the window and reduce the text size to fit the screen.